 The group began their transit attempt by crossing from Sombor, Serbia into Croatia before reaching the Hungarian border near Homorúd, Hungary [45.979912, 18.801082].

-Around this point, a group of Hungarian border police approached and apprehended the group at the border around five or six o’clock in the evening and were not unkind to the group.
+Around this point, a group of Hungarian border police approached and apprehended the group at the border at around 5 pm or 6 pm and were not unkind to the group.
 This initial group of officers called for backup officers which took a considerable amount of time to arrive.
 In the two hours until the other officers arrived, the police set up a tent on the side of the street where the group waited.
-The new officers, who wore dark blue were described as being “very bad” – very angry and loud.
+The new officers, who wore dark blue, were described as being “very bad” – very angry and loud.

 “We want asylum here, we have children,” the group told the officers.
 They were told “no” and not permitted to speak.
 The officers made them kneel with their faces to the ground and kept repeating “look down, look down”; they were not allowed to look up.
 The man making this report says they were not concerned with having their faces seen, but with humiliating the group.